 Gary Keller’s The Millionaire Real Estate Investor is a no-nonsense approach to the fundamentals of real estate investing.
-Keller compiles wisdom from over 100 investors who actually made the millions with real estate.
-These are people like you and me, just average people who worked hard to achieve their dreams investing in real estate.
+Keller compiles wisdom from over 100 investors who made millions with real estate.
+These are average people like you and me who worked hard to achieve their dreams of investing in real estate.
 Keller focuses on the key principle of the book: patience and perseverance.
-Real estate investing is for the long-run, it’s not for the weak who goes with the wind.
+Real estate investing is for the long run, not for the weak who go with the wind.

 Quotes from the book;